Lady Hyegyŏng: Crown Prince Sado's illness

 Section of a scroll painted in 1795 showing Lady Hyegyŏng's palanquin on its way to visit Prince Sado's tomb.

 In 1762, Prince Sado summoned his wife.
 Convinced she was going to die, Lady Hyegyŏng first visited her son Yi San.
 On arriving, Prince Sado requested that she bring him their son's cap to wear to meet his father, but Lady Hyegyŏng presented him with his own cap.
 When he left, Lady Hyegyŏng returned to her son, where she later heard a eunuch requesting a rice chest from the kitchens.
 At this, Yi San ran outside to beg for his father's life and Lady Hyegyŏng attempted suicide with scissors, but was stopped.
 She then went to the wall next to the courtyard where Sado was being sentenced by King Yeongjo and listened to her husband beg for his life.
 She then listened to the sound of Sado trying to get out of the chest.

 Lady Hyegyŏng wrote a letter begging clemency of King Yeongjo for herself and Yi San.
 The same day, her elder brother arrived with an edict to escort her to her father's home.
 Lady Hyegyŏng was carried to a palanquin, where she fainted.
 Yi San later joined his mother at his maternal grandfather Hong Bong-han's house, along with his consort and younger sisters.
 Eight days later, Prince Sado was pronounced dead and Lady Hyegyŏng returned to the palace for the mourning rituals.

 Aftermath

+Crown Prince Sado's death was carried out in such a way as to avoid labelling it a criminal execution and thus implicate his entire family.
+This saved the life of Yi San, but Lady Hyegyŏng's would have been expected commit suicide and follow him into death.
+She ultimately made the decision to remain alive and support her son and grandson during their reigns, a decision which sparked some controversy.
+While Chŏngjo's relationship to his mother and her natal family was at times strained, his son, Lady Hyegyŏng's grandson, King Sunjo, is said to have been particularly devoted to her.

 She wrote The Memoirs of Lady Hyegyŏng, in Hangul - not literary Chinese, detailing her life as the ill-fated Crown Princess, her husband's descent into madness and the deeds for which he was eventually put to death.
+The first of the four volumes is dedicated to her nephew, while the other three are dedicated to her grandson, King Sunjo.